Company | Our Team

 Last meal of your life?
 The Pulpo a la Plancha, proceeded by the Ceviche Verde washed down with Negra Modelo, ending with a shot of Anejo tequila at Zama Beach Club on Isla Mujeres, Mexico.

 One country where you want to go and eat your face off: Spain

 What’s your next challenge, personally and professionally?
 Time management on both counts.
 Personally, I would like to spend more time with my family; especially as my parents grow older.
 Professionally, as much as I love my job there is a lot of juggling that takes place to seamlessly execute all aspects of each and every event while still having time to bring in new business and cultivate new and existing relationships with clients, event planners, and venue managers.
 I am striving to strike a harmonious balance between the two, as our MBC family continues to work on growing our business and providing our clients with unforgettable experiences.

 How long have you been with us?
-A year and a half.
+Since 2012

 What’s the best party you’ve ever been to and why?
 Among the best parties were the family gatherings we would throw at our dacha outside of Moscow each summer.
 My aunt would create all the dishes using the produce from our vegetable garden and the local farmer’s market, while my uncle grilled shish kebabs of marinated beef and chicken from the local butcher.
 We would sit around the table under the apple trees late into the night drinking wine and telling stories.